arup-group/matsim-libs-rp/README.md

 # Arup CML's Fork of MATSim

-This is a local fork of the MATSim code base.
+This is a local fork of the MATSim code base, featuring some road pricing specific features.

+In Jan'24 we renamed this as matsim-libs-rp, indicating it is specific to road pricing and to enable for a clean matsim-libs clone (since this one if very out of date and it doesn't make sense to merge/bring it up to speed).
+It is therefore left for any road pricing use cases

 We intend to make as few local changes to MATSim as we possibly can, but every once in a while there will be something that we want or need to change that is not appropriate to push to "MATSim central".
 These Arup-specific changes are handled here.